Understanding Climate Zones: A Comprehensive Overview

 Features of Temperate Climates

-• Moderate Temperatures: Average temperatures range from 0°C (32°F) to 20°C (68°F).
+• Moderate Temperatures: Average annual temperatures typically range from 0°C (32°F) to 20°C (68°F).
+Winters can be cold, especially inland, while summers are warm but not extreme.

 The Polar Climate Zone